rcazzara/seldovia/_people/Burgin_James_Henry_Francis_Frank.md

 Leona was born there in 1920.
 Sons Herschel (1922) and George (1925) were born in Seldovia.

 There was a burgeoning Burgin enclave in Delta.
-Frank’s brother, Charles
+Frankâ€™s brother, Charles
 H. Burgin was a physician practicing in Delta and both Frank and Isam often returned to Delta to spend time and practice their trades.
 Their mother Mary also lived there with her daughter Margaret Coutts (a nurse).
 She died there in 1925.

-Frank’s brother, **Isam Burgin**, was also a physician living in Seldovia, and in 1934 the Ninilchik schools raised enough money to hire "Seldovia Doctor Isam Burgin to provide dental checkups for the town’s children.
+Frankâ€™s brother, **Isam Burgin**, was also a physician living in Seldovia, and in 1934 the Ninilchik schools raised enough money to hire "Seldovia Doctor Isam Burgin to provide dental checkups for the townâ€™s children.
 Doctor Burgin and his equipment came in by dogsled from Homer in late January."